 malabrigo employs mostly women of all ages, and always tries to give job opportunities to people that have fewer opportunities than the average.

 Most of malabrigo yarns are made with 100% Uruguayan Merino wool.
-Uruguay has one of the biggest wool supplies in the world, and a very, very good wool with regards to softness.
+Uruguay has one of the biggest wool supplies in the world, and for a good reason as it is of an extremely high quality, especially in regards to softness.

-Our wool is 100% produced by uruguayan farms that allow their sheep to go free-range through the hills and are herded by actual old-style shepherds.
+Our wool is 100% produced by Uruguayan farms that allow their free-range sheep through the hills and are herded by actual old-style shepherds.
 The controversial practice of mulesing does not exist in Uruguay.

 We are pleased to announce that Malabrigo is the proud owner of a flock of Merino and Corriedale sheep, who live on a ranch near our headquarters in Montevideo.
 Taking this step has been very important to us- we strive for sustainability and quality in all aspects of our business, and now we are able to have a direct hand in wool production from the very first step, and to ensure the humane, high-quality care of our happy little sheep.
 True, this flock isn't enough to produce all of our yarn by a long shot- but they're awfully cute.
 Welcome to the family, little guys!
 Should you happen to be in the Montevideo area, we invite you to visit our little sheepfold and say hello to the flock!

 In the following video we show you around beautiful Piedras de Afilar and demonstrate the process by which we shear our sheep and harvest the beautiful fleece that becomes Malabrigo yarn.
 We strive to use sustainable and humane farming practices with our ranch and flock – a happy sheep makes the best wool!